Winter Savings: 50% Off Select Items or Special Financing! Click Here for Details.

 • Flooring: 15%

 When energy bills are soaring and your house is always cold, you’ll need to get to the root of the problem by preventing energy from escaping in the first place.
 At Coastal Windows & Exteriors, we are committed to installing products that are energy efficient and which will save you money on your energy bills year after year.
-Click here or call 978-817-7072 to learn more about our Windows, Roofing, and Siding.
+Learn more about our Windows, Roofing, and Siding.

 Now, we’ll discuss common causes of energy loss.